Tools

 A person in an apron is pouring a pancake batter onto a plate from a small pan, with ingredients arrayed on the counter.

-Because this coating is a naturally derived substrate (rather than lab-made like PTFE), ceramic cookware is often presented as a healthier, more transparent alternative to traditional non stick.
+Because this coating is a naturally derived substrate (rather than lab-made like traditional non stick), ceramic cookware is often presented as a healthier, more transparent alternative to traditional non stick.

 What are the Safety Concerns Surrounding Ceramic Cookware?